 The word treasury above refers to a storehouse of precious things.
-There is certainly a storehouse of valuable treasures to be discovered in thoughtfully examining snow's development and properties.
+Undoubtedly, there is a storehouse of valuable treasures to be discovered in thoughtfully examining snow's development and properties.

-A snowflake is made of water that becomes crystallized and forms into a unique hexagonal (six-sided) shape.
+Snowflakes result from water molecules developing into a unique hexagonal (six-sided) shape.
 This process testifies to the biblical account of the heavens and the earth created in six days and represents the handiwork of God's Word based on the ten times "God said, and it was."

-The description of snowflake development metaphorically describes and illustrates the concept of resurrection and connects us with "the beginning" narrative.
 When water is in its liquid state, its molecules are in a chaotic arrangement.
-They tumble around at random, much like the darkness and void "at the beginning."
+They tumble around randomly, much like the watery dark void "at the beginning."
 This scene also depicts our lives without Christ.
-When water resurrects into a cooler atmosphere above, it is transformed by its molecules' organization into hexagonal patterns as it freezes.
-This part of the development illustrates how the Word of God can transform our lives through the resurrected Word of God that is Christ.
+When water resurrects into a cooled atmosphere above, it is transformed by its molecules' organization into hexagonal patterns as it freezes.
+This part of the development illustrates how the Word of God can change our lives through the resurrected Word of God that is Christ.